My Gear Guide

 IMAGE DELIVERY & ARCHIVING

-I use PhotoShelter to deliver image files to my clients and then also archive all the RAW and XMP files there.
+I use PhotoShelter to deliver image files to my clients.
 I have tried most major photo delivery software and this was the first that had everything I needed and a clean interface for clients.
 Pixieset is also super popular.
-I also use PhotoShelter for my online portfolio.

 MY CAMERAS & LENSES

-My main camera is the Nikon Z7 II mirrorless camera purchased in October 2020.
-I love the color rendering of Nikon and their mirrorless technology works seamlessly with my Capture One tethering workflow and Dragonframe for stop motion animation.
+My main camera is the Nikon Z7 mirrorless camera purchased in October 2020.
+I love the color rendering of Nikon and their mirrorless technology works seamlessly with my Capture One tethering workflow and Dragonframe for stop-motion animation.
 I also like the 45MP files offering total flexibility in my images when shooting for clients.
-I primarily use the Nikkor Z 24-70mm f2.8 S lens and a 105mm micro f2.8 Sigma lens utilizing the FTZ II adapter.
+I primarily use the Nikkor Z 24-70mm f2.8 S lens and the Nikon Z 105mm f2.8 Macro lens.

 The Nikon Z6 II is my back up camera, and I use it for video as well.

 As you can see, for me, a 24-70mm and a 100mm macro lens are all I need / use at this point.
 However, lenses are a personal thing, so what works best for me might not be best for you.
-Rent gear and try different things out to see what works for you!
+Rent gear (we love the customer service at LensRentals.com) and try different things out to see what works for you!